Much Marcle, HR8 2LY (Grid ref SO661332)

 Apple identification by Marcher Apple Network (on the day where possible; extra charge if retained for investigation) – please provide at least 3 typical, fairly ripe, examples of each variety.

 Apple market selling less usual varieties.
+Try some varieties you may have never tasted before.

-Sales of apple juice, cider and perry, apple trees (Saturday) and other local produce from a range of local suppliers.
+Sales of apple juice, cider and perry, apple trees (Saturday) and other local produce from a range of local suppliers:

 Traditional pressing of perry pears (Saturday afternoon).